 The appellate court also stated that these liability exclusions serve another policy interest of prohibiting individuals from insuring themselves against their own criminal or intentional conduct.
 The theory is that withholding insurance coverage helps to reduce this conduct, which in turn eliminates reckless and irresponsible drivers from the roads.

 Here, the issue was whether Mr. Gardner’s conduct was a “crime” for the purposes of the exclusion.
 Safeway had the burden of proving that it was a crime and was therefore excluded.
-The district court stated that the damages in this case were caused by Mr. Gardner’s flight from police.
+The district court stated that Mr. Gardner’s flight from police caused the damages in this case.
 Mr. Gardner was attempting to escape through rush hour traffic and collided with multiple vehicles.

 The court concluded that the act of fleeing from an officer was a crime under Louisiana law.
 Since the damages were caused by Mr. Gardner’s operation of a car in the commission of a crime, Safeway’s liability policy excluded coverage.